mtnstar/web-typo3/bin/README.md

 Pulls the remote content into the local setup:

-1. dumps the remote database and imports it into the local `database` container (overwrites the local database)
+1. dumps the remote database and imports it into the local `database` container (overwrites the local database).
+The dump is kept in `tmp/typo3.sql.gz`; its MariaDB-only "sandbox mode" first line is stripped, since the local MySQL client rejects it
 2. rsyncs the remote `fileadmin/` into `typo3/fileadmin/` (`--delete`, local files missing on the remote are removed)
 3. makes `fileadmin` world-writable, so the container's `www-data` can create